Table of Contents

-While on board fill out the Japanese immigration cards and customs declarations handed out by staff ready for Japanese immigration at Fukuoka port.
+While onboard fill out the Japanese immigration cards and customs declarations handed out by staff ready for Japanese immigration at Fukuoka port.

 Fukuoka (Hakata), Japan

-Although an unremarkable concrete jungle, Fukuoaka is a good jumping off point to discovering Japan’s Kyushu (southernmost large island) with connections to Kagoshima and Yakushima in the South.
+Although an unremarkable concrete jungle, Fukuoaka is a good jumping-off point to discovering Japan’s Kyushu (southernmost large island) with connections to Kagoshima and Yakushima in the South.
 There are also connections to Osaka, Hiroshima and Tokyo on Honshu.

 As the bullet trains are very expensive (buy a Japan Rail Pass if you will be in Japan for more than 5 days and plan to travel between cities), there are numerous bus services also operating.

 Looking for things to do in Japan?
-Why not visit the wild and beautiful island of Yakushima, a nature lovers paradise!
+Why not visit Kagoshima or the wild and beautiful island of Yakushima, a nature lovers paradise!
 If you plan on visiting Yakushima you will want to read about the Kagoshima to Yakushima Ferry, or take a look at this great list of 12 Cities to visit in Japan!